Contents area

 Possible impacts

-• Lightly secured objects with larger surface areas, such as tents and scaffolding, can be blown over
+• Lightly secured, large objects such as tents and scaffolding may be blown over

-• Some disruption to road, rail, water and air traffic
+• Road, rail, water and air travel may be disrupted

-• Increased risk of road accidents owing to strong crosswinds at exposed points (e.g. bridges), especially for large vehicles
+• There is an increased risk of road accidents due to strong crosswinds

 Description of measurement and prognostic values